evillan0315/text-to-speech/README.md

           "projectRoot": "/path/to/project" // Optional, falls back to server-side configured root }
         ```
-    -   **Response:** A JSON object indicating success or failure, with details of the application process.
+    -   **Response:** A JSON object indicating success or failure, with details of the application process (conforms to `IApplyPlanResult`).

 ## Customization